Ale888elA/Pi-Hole-VPN-gateway/README.md

 ```

 ### 4. – Set SSH access to the RPI using a security token.
-Security token implements strong security standards to SSH access to your RPI and along with failtoban and ufw that will be configured later prevent access through brute-force attacks on your RPI SSH port; for this purpose you can also change the default port (22) used for SSH access.<br>
+Security key token implements strong security standards to SSH access to your RPI and along with failtoban and ufw that will be configured later prevent access through brute-force attacks on your RPI SSH port; for this purpose you can also change the default port (22) used by SSH protocol.
-First you need to generate the security token on your Linux client PC:
+First you need to generate the security key token on your Linux client PC:
 ```bash
 ssh-keygen -t rsa
 ```
-you will be asked to give a name to generated security token;<br>
+you will be asked to give a name to generated security key token;
-both public and private key will be stored in /home/<var>client_userID</var>/.ssh/ directory of your Linux client PC;<br>
+both public and private key will be stored in /home/*client_userID*/.ssh/ directory of your Linux client PC;
-copy the token public key to the RPI, adjusting varibles <var>tokenname</var>, <var>RPI_static_IP</var> and <var>userID</var> according to your settings:
+copy the token public key to the RPI, adjusting *tokenname*, *RPI_static_IP* and *>userID* varibles according to your settings:
 ```bash
 scp ~/.ssh/tokenname_rsa.pub userID@RPI_static_IP:/home/userID/
 ```
-now you need to access to the RPI via SSH and create a file that SSH daemon will look for when you’re trying to access the RPI with the security token:
+now you need to access to the RPI via SSH and create a file that SSH daemon will look for when you’re trying to access the RPI with the security key token:
 ```bash
 install -d -m 700 ~/.ssh
 ```
-now you can add the token public key to the created authorized_keys file:
+now you can add the token public key to the created **authorized_keys** file:
 ```bash
 cat /home/userID/tokenname_rsa.pub >> ~/.ssh/authorized_keys
 ```